 My Reflections on Father's Day as a Solo Parent of Donor-Conceived Kids

 Father's Day used to be a straightforward celebration for me.
 As the child of cisgender, heterosexual parents who are still married, I never had to question who to recognize on this day.
-The people who contributed the sperm, egg, and uterus that resulted in my creation are the same people who raised me, the same people I still choose as my family today.
-But becoming a parent through donor conception has changed my perspective, making me reflect deeply on what it truly means to call someone family.
+The people who contributed the sperm, egg, and uterus that resulted in my birth are the same people who raised me, the same people I still choose as my family today.
+But becoming a parent through donor conception has changed my perspective, making me reflect deeply on what it means (and doesn’t mean) to call someone a relative.

 The truth is, we can't predict who our children will choose to call family.
 As parents, our role is to support them in figuring this out for themselves.
 We can teach them that family can be defined based on various factors, including genetics and love.
 We can help them appreciate the diverse family structures around us and understand that their concept of family may evolve over time.
 We can demonstrate that family can include people who are no longer in their lives or even folks they've never met.

-These sorts of holidays can bring up complex emotions in many donor-conceived families, I've learned that these occasions also present valuable opportunities for growth and connection.
+These sorts of family-oriented celebrations can bring up complex emotions in many donor-conceived families.
+I've learned that these occasions also present valuable opportunities for growth and connection.
 When we approach these days with openness, honesty, and a willingness to hold space for our children's evolving feelings and questions, we model emotional intelligence and demonstrate our commitment to supporting their journey of self-discovery.

 Here’s what we talk about on Father’s Day: